sofiawallq/awesome_aussies/README.md

 __The page header__

-+ The landing page (featured on all pages) includes a header with a image of an Australian Shepherd, to quickly give the user a feeling of what the site is all about.
-The header also includes the name/title of the webpage and a text overlay that sums up the content so that the visitor can quickly deside if it’s worth to continue scrolling.
++ Every page on the site includes a header with a image of an Australian Shepherd, to quickly give the user a feeling of what the site is all about.
+The header also includes the name/title of the webpage and a text overlay that sums up the content, so that the visitor can quickly deside if it’s worth to continue scrolling.
 The chosen header-images also set the color-scheme for the rest of the page, to keep the layout consistent and harmonizing throughout the different features on the webpage.

 ![printscreen header](assets/images_readme/header.jpg)